Home Decor: DIY Tips to Bring Your House to Life

 Set your entire theme and tone at the front door

 It is true that first impressions are the last impressions.
 This holds true for people, and for your house as well.
-You can set the tone of what is to be expected in your house by painting your front food a glossy and fun hue.
-There are a lot of people who paint their front door red since it is a lucky colour in many cultures.
-It used to mean welcome to travellers during earlier times.
+You can set the tone for what is to be expected in your house by painting your front door a glossy, fun hue.
+Many people paint their front doors red because it is considered a lucky colour in many cultures.
+It used to mean “welcome to travellers” in earlier times.
 According to an expert interior designer, Christopher Breining, the two most popular hues right now are yellow and orange.
 These are associated with warmth and joy.
-You can also turn your house a bit more modern by replacing the outdated screen door with full-length glass that can look quite amazing.
+You can also make your house a bit more modern by replacing an outdated screen door with a full-length glass door that can look quite amazing.

 Use neutral colours on your wall

-Remember, you have to decorate your house with a lot of furniture and accessories, which mostly need a neutral background if they are to pop out and look appealing to the eye.
-Colours such as grey, beige, off-white, and white are perfect for blending in the background so that your decor can pop out.
-You do not want a lot of jarring transitions.
-These colours can give you flexibility and you can decorate your ground and first floor in different manners, allowing you to switch up your accessories.
-Even if you have two small rooms next to each other, painting a light colour on the walls can help make them look larger.
+Remember, you have to decorate your house with a lot of furniture and accessories, which mostly need a neutral background to pop and look appealing to the eye.
+Colours such as grey, beige, off-white, and white are perfect for blending in the background so that your decor can pop.
+You do not want many jarring transitions.
+These colours offer flexibility, letting you decorate your ground and first floors in different ways and switch up your accessories.
+Even if you have two small rooms next to each other, painting the walls a light colour can help make them look larger.

 Pay attention to your master bedroom theme

-You can use a different theme for each room, as long as all of it comes together in the end to complement the master bedroom.
+You can use a different theme for each room, as long as everything comes together in the end to complement the master bedroom.
 Try to use small pieces of decor to your advantage.
 Use things such as quirky pillows, bedding, and colourful couches to add a pop of colour to your room.
-You can even scale artwork to your wall, making it hand at eye level.
-Go for either small gallery-style pieces or for oversized pieces that can add much-needed colour to your room.
+You can even scale artwork to your wall, making it hand-eye level.
+Go for either small gallery-style pieces or oversized pieces that can add much-needed colour to your room.

 Layer different lighting together

 There are three kinds of lighting that are absolutely essential and should be in every room.
-These are: ambient, providing illumination in an overall context and are mostly in the form of ceiling fixtures; accent, which are decorative lights for highlighting certain things in your house such as artwork; and finally, task, which is usually found near a reading nook or over a kitchen island.
-It is important that you use at least 3 watts per square foot for the lights you need in your living room.
-You can use uplights that cast a glow on the ceiling and make the room look much bigger than it is.
+These are: ambient, providing illumination in an overall context and mostly in the form of ceiling fixtures; accent, decorative lights for highlighting certain things in your house, such as artwork; and finally, task, usually found near a reading nook or over a kitchen island.
+It is important that you use at least 3 watts per square foot of lighting in your living room.
+You can use uplights to cast a glow on the ceiling, making the room look much bigger than it is.

 Use area rugs smartly